Skip to main content

 Is there a right answer?

-If, for instance, future CGT rates are higher, perhaps even equalised with those on income tax (current CGT for higher or additional rate taxpayers is 20% on shares/funds and 28% from residential property, while income tax is 40% for higher rate payers and 45% for additional rate payers) then it may be deemed preferable to avoid storing up all returns.
+If, for instance, future CGT rates are higher, perhaps even equalised with those on income tax, then it may be deemed preferable to avoid storing up all returns.

 Please contact your usual Quilter Cheviot representative should you wish to learn more, or alternatively visit Managed Portfolio Service | Quilter Cheviot for additional information.